namigabbasov/research-projects/Peace-with-LMMs/ReadMe.md

 ## **Work in Progress**
 - **Status**:
   - This research is a work in progress and findings are not available yet.
-  - The research will be presented at the **CWC on LLMs and GenAI at Southern Political Science Association** conference.
+  - The research was presented at the CWC on LLMs and GenAI at Southern Political Science Association conference.

 - **Next Steps**:
   - Conduct detailed text analysis using Python.